 For TSS, the R% remained relatively steady over all study years after considering the large standard deviations around the average concentrations in inflow and outflow waters (57.7 % in 2021, 84.9 % in 2022, and 67.9 % in 2023).
 These results suggest that establishing pollinator species did not have a negative or positive impact on the filter strip’s ability to remove sediment from runoff water.

-Soil Fertility Results 2022-2023

 Conclusion

 The "Establishing Pollinator Habitats in Vegetative Filter Strips" project, funded by the Colorado Corn Council and conducted by Colorado State University's Agriculture Water Quality Program (AWQP), has provided valuable insights into sustainable agricultural practices for in Colorado.
 This initiative aimed to investigate the impact of pollinator species on the nutrient and sediment removal capabilities of vegetative filter strips in surface runoff water quality.